Skip to main content

 Farmer Advocacy Program

-The Farmer Advocacy Program seeks to encourage farmers to attend meetings related to natural resource concerns.
-We need YOUR voice at the table!
+The Farmer Advocacy Program seeks to encourage farmers to attend public input meetings related to natural resource.

 Your participation really makes a difference.
 When someone shows up to share a perspective from "on the ground," decision makers really listen.
+Becuase participation and engagement of citizens are what ultimately drives a community and determines its future.

 Only YOU can tell your story!
 We hope you will consider becoming one of our farmer advocates.